Project budget management is the process of planning, allocating, tracking, and controlling project resources throughout a project’s lifecycle.

 A project budget is the total cost of all the tasks, activities, and materials associated with a client project.

-Why do you want to create a project budget anyway?
-Because it helps you to track the estimated budget versus the project’s actual cost.
-And you can use it to monitor spending throughout your project and reduce the likelihood of running out of resources or going over budget.
+A well-defined project budget helps you track the estimated costs versus the actual cost.
+And you can use it to track project expenses and reduce the likelihood of running out of resources or going over budget.

 A cost estimate approximates what the project (or piece of it) will cost.
 The budget is the final cost that’s allocated to the project.